(Dunedin, Bluff (Invercargill))

 Following an intricate approach to Cape Hallett through thick pack ice, you will land to inspect the site of an abandoned US/New Zealand base established during the International Geophysical Year in 1957-58.
 It is a magnificent area with giant glaciers and surrounding mountains of over 4,000 metres.
 Weddell Seals and Adelie Penguins abound.

 Landing today at Terra Nova Bay which was first discovered by Scott during his 1901-1904 expedition, the site is now occupied by an Italian base which operates a summer research station.
 If permission is granted, you will visit the base.
 It is then intended to cruise by the massive Drygalski ice tongue, which extends 70km out into the Ross Sea as part of the David Glacier.

 Rich with an impressive Antarctic frontier experience under your belt, your cruise ship now heads back north, into the sub-Antarctic Islands region.
 Relax and enjoy the jacuzzi on the sun deck as you navigate the open seas.

 Enjoy the wonderful cuisine on board as you swiftly glide through the the northern limits of the Antarctic Circle.
 A day at sea will provide you with the opportunity to sit in on a lecture in the lounge on upcoming excursions and regions you will visit.

 Today is another relaxing day at sea.
 Join a lecture from your expedition team, or take to the sun deck with a good book.
 The day is yours to enjoy as you see fit.

-Today you'll arrive at the port of Hobart, where you will disembark from your ship, and say farewell to your fellow cruisemates.
+Today you will arrive in the port of Bluff, where you will disembark your ship and say farewell to your shipmates and the crew.

 VISA/PASSPORTU.S. and Canadian citizens eligible for a visa waiver do not need a visa for tourist stays of three months or less.